New class of naked singularities and their observational signatures: Collapse with anisotropic pressure

+where $b$ carries dimensions of length and $\alpha \ge 0$ is a dimensionless non-negative constant.\footnote{Negative value of $\alpha$ ($-1<\alpha<0$) are ruled out although these might represent regular solutions, since we find later from eq.(\ref{presseq}) that for these, the central density is zero and increases in a radial direction.
+Such values are therefore unphysical.} The value of $b$ cannot be arbitrarily set, and needs to be constrained by a physical argument.
+This is due to the following reason.
+The coordinate intervals used to describe the expanding space-time for the metric $ds_-^2$ of \eqn{both} are given by $0\le r \le 1$, $0 \le \theta \le \pi$ and $0\le \phi < 2\pi$.
+The Friedman equation governing its dynamics is given by,

+where $H=\dot{a}/a$ is the Hubble parameter for the over dense sub-universe and $H_0,\,a_0$ are the values of $H$ and $a$ just after the over dense region detaches from the background expansion.
+Here $\Omega_{m0}=\rho_0/\rho_{c0}$ where $\rho_{c0} = 3H_0^2$ and $\rho_0$ is the matter density when $a=a_0$.
+The solution of \eqn{fried} can be given in a parametric form \cite{Weinberg} :

+As the sub universe is over dense, we assume $\Omega_{m0}>1$.
+In this simple picture of spherical collapse, the over dense region expands initially and the maximum value of the scale factor is attained when

-where $b$ is a dimensional constant and $\alpha \ge 0$ is a dimensionless real number.
-In the problem which we have discussed till now there remains an ambiguity of the solutions as we have a scaling freedom left.
-During the expansion phase of the dust the scale factor $a$ is expressed in terms of $a_0$ as shown in Eq.~(\ref{at}).
+During the expansion phase of the dust, the scale factor $a$ is expressed in terms of $a_0$ as shown in \eqn{at}.
 The dependence of $a_0$ is carried over to the expression of $a_{\rm max}$.
-Initially when contraction starts the physical scale factor is $R(r,t_{\max})= r a_{\rm max}$ whose value depends on the choice of $a_0$ and consequently the final equilibrium value of $f_e(r)$ is also dependent on our choice of the scale factor $a_0$.
-To eradicate this scaling arbitrariness one has to assign some value to $a_0$.
-If we demand that $a_{\rm max}=1$ then the scaling arbitrariness disappears, specifying $a_0=(\Omega_{m0}-1)/\Omega_{m0}$.
-Now, once we have used the scaling freedom to fix $a_{\rm max}$, we do not have any further freedom left to choose the constant $b$ in Eq.~(\ref{afer}).
-We will have to invoke separate arguments to constrain its values.
+Initially when contraction starts, the physical scale factor is $R(r, t_{\rm max}) = r a_{\rm max}$ whose value depends on the choice of $a_0$ and consequently the final equilibrium value of $f_e(r)$ is also dependent on this choice.
+To eradicate this arbitrariness one has to assign some value to $a_0$.
+If we demand that $a_{\rm max} = 1$, this specifies $a_0 = (\Omega_{m0} - 1)/\Omega_{m0}$.
+Now, once we have used the scaling freedom to fix $a_{\rm max}$, we do not have any further freedom left to choose the constant $b$ in \eqn{afer}.
+For the moment, we will retain the quantity $a_{\rm max}$ to make the dimensions apparent and later scale this quantity to unity.